nicompiledev/miviaje.com/README.md

-# javascriptś eventss pracice on a basic site: miviaje.com
+# javascript's events practice on a basic site: miviaje.com